yfosp/start-here/README.md

 4. Wait for your PR to be reviewed, approved & merged by an admin/owner.
 5. To indicate your interest in joining this organization, for the time-being, kindly either **a) star this repo** or **b) submit a PR**.
 6. As of right now, we will be manually adding users to this organization should they indicate their interest.
 We are in the midst of setting up an automated GitHub Actions pipeline to automatically invite users when they raise an issue or submit a PR in the future.
+7. After joining this organization, please click [here](https://github.com/Your-First-Open-Source-Project) > Then click on 'People' tab > Toggle your organization visibility from 'Private' to 'Public'.

 ## Status